InfusionWeb/full-stack-interview-take-home/README.md

 The marketing team needs a landing page built out that can accept form submissions.
 These submissions will be managed by an internal admin system built by a different team.
 The issue is that this admin system is a simple UI with no real backend.
 It gets all it's data fed to it via API requests from other systems.
 So your task is to build out the landing page a CRUD API to manage these submissions.

 ## Requirements to run this project
-- PHP 8.2+
-- Composer
+- Docker
 - Node v20+
+- Postman (optional, but recommended)

 ## Installation
 1) Download the provided project zip file
-1) Unzip the project to whever you would like
+1) Unzip the project wherever you would like
 1) Open terminal or command line
 1) `cd` into the unziped folder
 1) In the root of your project run:
-	1) `composer install`
+	1) `docker compose up --build`
+  - Note: This will install composer, your .env file as well as run the database migrations and seeders.
+If you would like refresh your database you can run `docker compose exec app php artisan migrate:fresh --seed` to reset the database and seed it again.
+1) Open a new terminal to the root of the project and run:
 	1) `npm install`
-	1) `php artisan migrate --seed`
-    - If you want to refresh the database, run `php artisan migrate:fresh --seed`

 #### Using Vue
 In order to enable Vue on the sample project do this: